February 10, 2022 by Jatheon

 Pricing Plans

-Microsoft Teams offers four pricing plans.
-The most basic plan is free, and it offers unlimited group meetings for up to 60 minutes and up to 100 participants.
+When it comes to business plans, Teams starts with their free plan offering unlimited group meetings for up to 100 participants and 60 minutes of length.
 In addition to that, each free user gets 5 GB of cloud storage space, unlimited chat with co-workers and customers, file sharing, collaboration, and data encryption.

-Companies that need additional productivity and collaboration apps, as well as more capacity, storage, and minutes, can choose:
+Companies that need additional productivity and collaboration apps, as well as more capacity, storage, and minutes, can choose between:

-• Microsoft Teams Essentials for $4 per user per month, and get up to 30 hours of unlimited meetings, for up to 300 participants, and 10 GB of storage space;
+• Microsoft Teams Essentials for $4/user per month, and get up to 30 hours of unlimited meetings, for up to 300 participants, 10 GB of storage space, and additional meeting and support features;

-• Microsoft 365 Business Standard for $12.50 per user per month and get webinar hosting, attendee registration and reporting, and desktop versions of Office apps plus premium features;
+• Microsoft 365 Business Standard for $12.50/user per month and get webinar hosting, attendee registration and reporting, and desktop versions of Office apps plus premium features along with all the features of previous plans;

-• Microsoft 365 Business Premium for $20 per user per month, and get all that comes in the 365 Business Standard plan plus advanced security, cyberthreat protection, and access and data control.
+• Microsoft 365 Business Premium for $22/user per month, and get all that comes in the 365 Business Standard plan plus advanced security, cyberthreat protection, and access and data control.

-Zoom offers several different pricing plans, depending on whether you want Meetings, Phone, Events & Webinar, Rooms, or Unified.
+Zoom offers several different pricing plans, depending on whether you want Meetings, Phone, Events & Webinars, Rooms, or Unified.

 For example, if you’re interested in Zoom Meetings for personal use then, you can opt for the Basic Plan, which is free.
-This plan allows for up to 100 participants in unlimited 40-minute group meetings, unlimited 1-to-1 meetings, as well as private and group chat functionality.
-Business plans include:
+This plan allows up to 100 participants in unlimited 40-minute group meetings, unlimited 1-to-1 meetings, and private and group chat functionality.

-• Zoom Pro for small teams for $149.90 per year per license.
+• Zoom Pro meant for small teams for $139.90/user per year.
 This plan allows up to 100 participants in unlimited group meetings, but with a Large Meetings add-on, you can host even up to 1,000 participants.
-You also get 1 GB of storage space per license.
+You also get 5 GB of storage space, whiteboards, mail & calendar, and team chats.

-• Zoom Business for small businesses for $199.90 per year per license and allows you to host up to 300 participants.
+• Zoom Business is meant for medium businesses for $189.90/user per year and allows you to host up to 300 participants along with 5 GB of storage.
 There’s also a Large Meeting add-on available, as well as, recording transcripts, managed domains, and branding.

-• Large-Enterprise Ready for $240 per year per license.
-In addition to everything available in the Business Plan, this plan allows for up to 500 participants, unlimited storage, and recording transcripts.
+• Business Plus for $250/user per year.
+In addition to everything available in the Business Plan, this plan comes with 10 GB of cloud storage, workspace reservations, and translated captions.

 User Interface

-So, if Teams is your pick, it’s best to help your team familiarize themselves with the platform and learn how to make the most of its user interface.
+So, if Teams is your pick, it’s best to help your team get to know the platform and learn how to make the most of its user interface.

 Video Quality